MadStu/HTMLCSSEPP/README.md

   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fmadstu.github.io%2FHTMLCSSEPP%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
 - Other Tests
   - No problems were discovered when testing with the [WAVE tool](https://wave.webaim.org/report#/https://madstu.github.io/HTMLCSSEPP/)
+- Accessibility
+  - I confirmed that the colours and fonts chosen are easy to read and accesible by running it through lighthouse in devtools.

 ### Unfixed Bugs